 About thirty years ago, all of the questions were published.
 While this certainly reduced mariners’ anxiety a bit, memorizing hundreds of questions and answers placed considerable strain on the synapses.
 Then the question banks were removed from public availability.
 A few years later, they were restored to public viewing.
 Now they are once again unavailable.
 Throughout it has been our mission to prepare students for examination by insuring they understand the topic — through teaching it.
 This, we found, was the shortcut.

 For many years now we have also been offering approved Coast Guard courses for certain licenses and endorsements, both National and STCW.
-We expect to be offering the full array of STCW courses for the OICNW, some OICEW and many of the STCW management level courses beginning January 2019.
+We will be offering STCW courses for the OICNW, some OICEW and many of the STCW management level courses beginning January 2019.

 Finally, we offer credential assistance to mariners trying to determine what license or rating to shoot for or needing help with clarifying and/or resolving problems with the National Maritime Center.